miketheraptor/Trespasser-Mod-Manager/README.md

 * Install the retail level files to your Trespasser CE installation from a CD/iso/folder containing the files
 * Launch Trespasser CE

+# For Trespasser Modders / Level Creators
+This section is for people who are creating new content for Trespasser.
+Trespasser Mod Manager includes some modding features you might like to take advantage of.

+## Mod Description File (info.txt)
+Trespasser Mod Manager checks installed mods for the presence of a file named "info.txt".
+Any text placed into the "info.txt" file will be displayed in the Mod Description textbox when the mod is selected.

+Place the "info.txt" file into the mod's top folder.
+An example path could be: TresCE/mods/YourMod/info.txt.
+In this example, TresCE is the folder containing the tmm.exe and Trespasser CE .exe files, mods is the fmpath, and YourMod is the folder containing all of your mod's files.

+## Making Mods Compatible with TMM Install Mod from Zip Feature (TMM Certified Mods)
+TMM Certified Mods are mods which are standardized for compatability with Trespasser Mod Manager's Install Mod from Zip functionality.
+This makes it easy for players to install your mod without having to read a readme file or manually place folders and files in specific directories.

+In order to be compatible, follow these guidelines:
+* Use a .zip archive to store all of the levels.
+Other popular archives (7z, rar) are not supported
+* Inside the .zip archive, all levels should be stored in a mod folder named for your mod.
+TMM will extract this folder and place it inside the player's fmpath directory.
+The name of this folder will appear in the mods list in TMM.
+* All other mod files should be inside the mod folder.

 # Acknowledgements
 Thank you to the members at the TresCom Discord and Forum whose support and suggestions fueled this projects development.